WHAT IS IT?

 As individuals die, some who die will be infected, some will be susceptible and some will be immune.
 All the new individuals who are born, replacing those who die, will be susceptible.
 People may die from the virus, the chances of which are determined by the slider CHANCE-RECOVER, or they may die of old age.

 In this model, people die of old age at the age of 50 years.
 Reproduction rate is constant in this model.
 Each turn, if the carrying capacity hasn't been reached, every healthy individual has a 1% chance to reproduce.

 ### Degree of immunity

 If a person has been infected and recovered, how immune are they to the virus?
 We often assume that immunity lasts a lifetime and is assured, but in some cases immunity wears off in time and immunity might not be absolutely secure.
-Nonetheless, in this model, immunity does last forever and is secure.
+In this model, immunity is secure, but it only lasts for a year.

 ### Infectiousness (or transmissibility)

 How easily does the virus spread?
 Some viruses with which we are familiar spread very easily.
 Some viruses spread from the smallest contact every time.
 Others (the HIV virus, which is responsible for AIDS, for example) require significant contact, perhaps many times, before the virus is transmitted.
 In this model, infectiousness is determined by the INFECTIOUSNESS slider.

 Several of the core parameters of this model are set as constants in the code.
 They could be exposed as sliders if desired.
 The turtles' lifespan is set to 50 years, the carrying capacity of the world is set to 300 and the chance to reproduce is set to 1%.